 Combo Platter Powers: Trisana has an overabundance of magic that is set along broadly defined terms: Rain, wind, and lightning, then tides, earthquakes, and lava, all fall under the purview of weather.
 Add in the fact that she can see magic, use academic magic, and is the one-in-a-generation who can scry the wind; she's definitely unsettling even to magic users.

-In the first series, especially Daja's Book, the four students' magic bleeds into one another, which results in a temporary, and definitely unwanted, version of this; Briar sprouts lightning, Daja's magic shapes iron into a vine and Sandry chars embroidery by casting her magic into it.
+In the first series, especially Daja's Book, the four students' magic bleeds into one another, which results in a temporary, and definitely unwanted, version of this; Briar sprouts lightning, Daja's magic shapes iron into a living, growing vine and Sandry chars embroidery by casting her magic into it.
 Notably, the only one who doesn't manifest magic from one of her foster-siblings?
 Tris.

 Continuity Drift: The sources of ambient magic have become more anthropomorphized as the books go on.
 They always have been, to some degree (Sandry "frightens" some wool during the first book), but it's usually been a case of mages being able to relate to their own source of magic.
 By Melting Stones, the ocean speaks directly to Evvy the stone mage and is openly malevolent towards her.
 Natural events are also more tractable.
 In the first book, Tris nearly kills herself by trying to stop the tides along a short stretch of beach; in Melting Stones (again), Evvy prevents a Vesuvius-expy volcano from erupting with a good deal of persuasion and trickery.